AuDigitalHealth/polecat/README.md

 * The AMT Product Model view can be panned around by clicking and dragging, using scroll wheels or a trackpad.
 The view can be re-centred by double-clicking.
+* Control visibility of each type of concept.
+Settings are remembered once set.
 * Perform an advanced search, using the following fields:
   * Contains text - returns concepts which contain the supplied text within the preferred term.